sdidi/api/README.md

 # api
 UserTaskAPI is a simple Spring boot application that manages users and user tasks.
 It is created with Spring Boot and uses REST endpoints without a UI.
-The Restful API is able to create/list/update and delete users and user tasks via http requests.The data is persisted to a database with an option to use either MySQL or H2 file-based database using jpa with hibernate implementation.
+The Restful API is able to create/list/update and delete users and user tasks via http requests.The data is persisted to a H2 file-based database using jpa with hibernate implementation.

 The API structure consists of the following:
 - a model (User and Task)